Table of Contents

 Later, the city was paved for roads and the canals removed… Apart from Navigli!

 Aside from wandering beside the canals and soaking up the ambient neighbourhood, you can enjoy the many cool cafes and bars.
+Check out this street food and drinks tour if you want a local to show you all the best spots!
 For evening drinks, Navigli is one of Milan’s top nightlife areas.

 You won’t find better cannoli than those at Cannoleria Gourmet.
 They have OTT flavours like white chocolate raspberry and tiramisu.
 I got the latter which was delicious but so indulgent I almost couldn’t finish it.
 Afterwards, I enjoyed an al fresco Aperol Spritz and watched the world go by.